Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh knows where Waldo is hiding.
+A Jayesh sighting is considered extremely fortunate - if he did not roundhouse kick you.

-Updated on: [12/6/2025]
+Updated on: [13/6/2025]
 <!-- #jokeEnd -->